Hevanafa/raylib_cpp_starter/readme.md

-This project was created with Visual Studio 2022 Community Edition
+This project was created with **Visual Studio 2022 Community Edition** and should work with it out of the box.

 This project requires Raylib installed from **vcpkg**.
 The installation process is included below.